 While goodwill is not amortized, it is subject to periodic reviews for impairment.
-Gallagher reviews goodwill for impairment periodically (at least annually) and whenever events or changes in business circumstances indicate that the carrying value of the assets may not be recoverable.
-Such impairment reviews are performed at the division level with respect to goodwill.
-Under those circumstances, if the fair value were less than the carrying amount of the asset, an indicator of impairment would exist and further analysis would be required to determine whether or not a loss would need to be charged against current period earnings.
-No such indicators were noted in the first quarter 2004 or 2003.
+Gallagher reviews intangible assets for impairment periodically (at least annually) and whenever events or changes in business circumstances indicate that the carrying value of the assets may not be recoverable.
+Such impairment reviews are performed at the division level with respect to goodwill and at the business unit level for amortizable intangible assets.
+In reviewing intangible assets, if the fair value were less than the carrying amount of the respective (or underlying) asset, an indicator of impairment would exist and further analysis would be required to determine whether or not a loss would need to be charged against current period earnings.
+In second quarter 2004, Gallagher determined that an indicator of impairment existed related to the amortizable assets of one of its 2001 acquisitions.
+Based on the results of this impairment review, Gallagher wrote-off \$1.8 million of amortizable assets in second quarter 2004.
+No such indicators were noted in the six-month period ended June 30, 2003.
 The determinations of impairment indicators and fair value are based on estimates and assumptions related to the amount and timing of future cash flows and future interest rates.
 The use of different estimates or assumptions could produce different results.